Writing core files

 The following sections explain how to add FuseSoC support to a hardware project.

-The code is taken from an example design in the FuseSoC source tree in the tests/userguide/blinky
+The code is taken from an example design in the FuseSoC source tree in the tests/userguide/blinky directory.

 The design consists of two SystemVerilog files, a testbench, a Xilinx constraint file (with pin mappings for a Nexys Video FPGA board), and finally, the FuseSoC core file.